The Latest: Svitolina beats Keys, reaches QFs in Australia

 Pliskova made only three unforced errors during the 60-minute match in which she dominated Muguruza in their baseline duels.

-She will next player either eight-time Australian Open champion Serena Williams or top-ranked Simona Halep.
+She will next play either seven-time Australian Open champion Serena Williams or top-ranked Simona Halep.
 Pliskova planned to watch them on TV, saying: “For sure it’s going to be the match of the tournament so far.”

 Muguruzu, who had the latest-starting match in Australian Open history when she went on court at 12:30 a.m. against Johanna Konta in the second round, had 20 unforced errors and dropped serve five times against Pliskova.